Luo people: Traditional system of government

 Traditionally, the Luo people were a patriarchal society with a decentralized government system.
-The family was headed by the father or the first wife mikayi or son in the absence of the father.
-Many families came together through a traced relations by blood to form a clan, anyuola, which mostly brought together the heads of different families together as people of the same descent, jokang'ato.
-Many clans came together to form a village called gwengwhich was headed by a village elder titled dodo or jaduong' gweng who ruled with the assistance of elders who were traditionally men of status gained through commerce, wealth, war, or eloquence.
-Many villages came together to form a sub-tribe which was headed by a hereditary chieftaincy by the eldest son Ruoth.
+The family was headed by the father or the first wife (mikayi) or son in the absence of the father.
+Multiple families related through traced ancestry formed a clan (anyuola).
+Multiple clans together formed a village (gweng), headed by a village elder (dodo or jaduong gweng).
+The village elder ruled with the assistance of other elders who were traditionally men of status gained through commerce, wealth, war, or eloquence.
+Multiple villages together formed a sub-tribe (piny, loosely translated as "tribal state").
+A piny was headed by a merit-based hereditary chieftaincy by the eldest son (ruoth).

-The Luo government structure was stronger at the sub-tribe level under Ruoth who had a council of elders, galamoro mar jodongo or jodong gweng, from all the villages in their territory.
-The Luos organized their defense and security at the sub-tribe level which was headed by a commander, Osumba Mrwayi, who was part of the council of elders.
-The council also had a spokesperson who talked on behalf of the council in official matters in village market meetings, religious, and cultural ceremonies that Ruoth presided over.
+The ruoth was crowned by a diviner (jabilo) who was also his spiritual and military advisor.
+The Luo government structure was stronger at the state level under the ruoth, who had a council of elders (galamoro mar jodongo or jodong gweng), from all the villages in their territory.
+The Luos organized their defense and security at the sub-tribe level which was headed by a commander (osumba mirwayi), who was part of the council of elders.
+The council also had a spokesperson who talked on behalf of the council in official matters in village market meetings, religious, and cultural ceremonies that ruoth presided over.

-Sub-tribe relations with each other was ad-hoc as there was no single ruler of the Luo people.
+Sub-tribe relations with each other was ad hoc, as there was no single ruler of the Luo people.
 Sub-tribes came together during calamities, war, and natural disasters like drought, famines, and floods to help each other.
-Sumo, the act of sharing produce with people who were struck by famine was a common tradition with Kisumo being one of the renowned marketplaces where those who were struck by famine never missed the generosity of their Luo counterparts.
+Sumo, the act of sharing produce with people who were struck by famine, was a common tradition, with Kisumo being one of the renowned marketplaces where those struck by famine were frequently supported by the generosity of their Luo counterparts.

-The concept of a Luo ruler ker was coined by Jaramogi Oginga Odinga during the formation of the Luo Union in 1947 that was aimed at uniting all people of Luo descent in East Africa.
-Jaramogi Oginga Odinga was the first Luo Ker.
-As part of distinguishing a tribal leader from a national leader, part of the conditions was that a Luo Ker would not go into national politics and when Jaramogi Oginga Odinga went into national politics in 1957, he had to quit being a Ker.
+The concept of a Luo ruler called a ker was coined by Jaramogi Oginga Odinga during the formation of the Luo Union in 1947 that was aimed at uniting all people of Luo descent in East Africa.
+Jaramogi Oginga Odinga was the first Luo ker.
+As part of distinguishing a tribal leader from a national leader, part of the conditions was that a Luo ker would not go into national politics; when Jaramogi Oginga Odinga went into national politics in 1957, he had to quit being a ker.